 Since their introduction in the early 1960s, benzodiazepines have been the most prescribed drugs for anxiety over the majority of the past half-century.
 Although SSRI/SNRI agents have replaced benzodiazepines as the top-prescribed anxiolytics, benzodiazepine prescribing remains common.
-In 2016, alprazolam and lorazepam were among the top 25 most frequently prescribed psychotropic medications in the United States; alprazolam ranked second, and lorazepam ranked ninth [108; 109].
+In 2020, alprazolam, clonazepam, lorazepam, and diazepam were among the top 25 most frequently prescribed psychotropic medications in the United States; alprazolam ranked 9th, clonazepam ranked 12th, lorazepam ranked 16th, and diazepam ranked 23rd [108; 109].